 - Loop reporting is enhanced to include variable pair loops in common

 - Loop reporting is enhanced to include quick access to loop contents by variable

-This release contains two new data reports a few minor bug fixes for the previous version (version 1.2.39) including:
+This point release contains a few minor bug fixes for the previous version (version 1.2.44) plus:

 The software is distributed as a Zip file.
 Simply download the Zip file appropriate for you operating system and extract the files onto your computer.
 Executable scripts are provided for running the tool.

 Download the Unix-specific Zip file here.
 Note that the Unix-specific Zip does not include jre.

 Download the latest SDM-Doc/Java User Guide here Note: a new version will be available shortly.